stvkoch/LazyResult/README.md

 ### result() ###

-Result obejct function run callableLazy, when the loop structure initializer the proxy run result().
-In some case you like call result to receive lazy result from your callback or call callback withou loop structures.
+Result obejct function run callableLazy.
+When use resultLazy on loop structure, the loop structure run result funtion in first interation and receive values from callback.
+In some case you like call result() to receive lazy values from your callback or call callback withou loop structures.